10 common mistakes that could ruin your enrichment analysis

 Background

-Recommendations on correct application of pathway enrichment have been previously published (7–10), yet we and others continue to observe blatant mistakes and methodological deficiencies appearing in peer-reviewed publications at an alarming rate (11,12).
-The purpose of this opinion article is to share what our group has learned about successful FEA over the past 15 years having authored dozens of articles using it and critically examining hundreds of published articles using the method.
+The purpose of this opinion article is to share what our group has learned about successful FEA over the past 15 years having authored several articles using it and critically examining hundreds of published articles using the method.

 1. Using uncorrected p-values for statistical significance

 Enrichment tests generate p-values (probability values) between 0 and 1.
 The p-value estimates the probability of an observed result occurring by random chance.
 A low p-value (eg: p<0.05) suggests the observed result would be unlikely from random data, suggesting a real effect.
 However, as gene set libraries can contain thousands of categories, we could expect 5% of the gene sets to meet the p<0.05 threshold with random data.
-In the example dataset, we randomly selected 1000 genes that met the detection threshold and submitted these to ORA with Reactome.
-Of the 1840 Reactomes with five or more members detected, we obtained a mean of 51.6 hits (p<0.05) with these random genes (Figure 1A), proving that reporting raw p-values is bound to yield many false positives, in this case at a rate of 2.8%.
+Therefore, we almost always get many “significant” results just by chance.
+This leads to the multiple testing problem whereby uncorrected p-values lead to high rates of false positives.

-There are a variety of p-value correction methods to reduce the risk of false positives (7), including approaches from Sidak (13), Holm-Bonferroni (14) and Benjamini-Hochberg (15).
-The Benjamini-Hochberg method, also called the false discovery rate (FDR) method, appears to be the most widely used in genomics to adjust p-values, but it has been critiqued as being overly conservative when a larger fraction of tests are not null (16).
+In the example dataset (see Methods below), we randomly selected 1000 genes that met the detection threshold and submitted these to ORA with gene sets from Reactome.
+Of the 1840 Reactomes with five or more members detected, on average we obtained a mean of 51.6 hits (p<0.05; 100 repeats) with these random genes (Figure 1A), proving that reporting raw p-values is bound to yield many false positives, in this case at a rate of 2.8%.
+There are a variety of p-value correction methods to reduce the risk of false positives7, including approaches from Sidak14, Holm-Bonferroni15 and Benjamini-Hochberg16.
+The Benjamini-Hochberg method, also called the false discovery rate (FDR) method, appears to be the most widely used in genomics to adjust p-values, but it has been critiqued as being overly conservative when a larger fraction of tests are not null17.
 After applying FDR adjustment to the results of the random gene sets (Figure 1A), we see that the mean number of significant hits (FDR adjusted p<0.05) is 0.16, effectively eliminating false positives.

 Figure 1A.
 FDR control reduces false positives.